Mozambique

 Headline corporate capital gains tax rate (%)

-Capital gains are subject to the normal CIT rate.
+Capital gains are subject to autonomous rate at 32%.

 Headline individual capital gains tax rate (%)